amicuchu/NintendoClientsWiki/PIA-Protocol.md

 A station mask is calculated as follows: `1 << station_index`.
 The destination mask is the station mask of every destination console ORed together.

 ### Station key
-The station key of a console is its Rendez-Vous connection id.
-This is the connection id returned by [SecureProtocol.Register](Secure-Protocol#1-register) or [SecureProtocol.RegisterEx](Secure-Protocol#4-registerex).
+This is a unique id per station.
+In NEX mode, it is the [Rendez-Vous connection id](Secure-Protocol#1-register).
+In LDN and LAN mode, it is generated based on the local address of the station.

+## Encryption
+Packets encrypted (if encryption is enabled) and signed with the session key.
+In NEX mode, the session key is obtained from the server during [matchmaking](Match-Making-Types#matchmakesession-structure).

-### Signature
+### Wii U
-A HMAC checksum of the whole packet (including the header) is added to the packet before it's encrypted.
-The key is the session key obtained from the [match making service](Matchmake-Extension-Protocol).
+A HMAC checksum of the whole packet (including the [header](#header)) is added to the [payload](#payload) before it's encrypted.
+If encryption is enabled, the payload (including the checksum) is encrypted with AES-ECB.

+### Switch
+Encryption is always enabled.
+The [payload](#payload) is encrypted with AES-GCM.
+The packet signature is the AES-GCM authentication tag.